-The RESO Web API Specification is key to the future of real estate data standards and that's why the National Association of REALTORS® required that all NAR affiliated MLSs adopt the RESO Web API no later than June 30, 2016.
+The RESO Web API Specification is key to the future of real estate data standards and that's why the National Association of REALTORS[®] required that all NAR affiliated MLSs adopt the RESO Web API by June 30, 2016.
 Compliance with this policy is demonstrated through RESO Web API Certification.

-The API acronym stands for "application-programming interface."
-From a technical standpoint, it is a range of programming standards and instructions released publically that allow software developers to access a web-based software application or tool.
+The API acronym stands for "Application-Programming Interface."
+From a technical standpoint, it is a range of programming standards and instructions released publicly that allow software developers to access a web-based software application or tool.
 From a practical standpoint at RESO, an API makes everyone's life simpler, as it reduces the amount of time it takes for software developers to connect to, retrieve and organize listing data within a website, web application or tool.